 Leading the charge toward excellent allergy accommodations are chefs such as Boston’s Ming Tsai, an early adopter of a food-flow process and full recipe ingredients book (dubbed his ‘bible’) at his restaurants, and Joel Schaefer of Your Allergy Chefs.
 During his time at Walt Disney World, Chef Joel developed the food allergy program that’s used across the Disney properties.
 The success of that process is still a wonder, if you consider the millions of guests that Disney properties serve annually.

 Both chefs are strong proponents of the need for restaurants to have controls and training, but also believers that restaurants certainly can get it right.
 Other accommodating chefs have told Allergic Living of a sense of a “duty of care” for their patrons, and the pride in always being able to offer good and safe food to any customer.
 And there are chains and individual restaurants that allergic patrons have come to count on – from Maggiano’s to Chipotle, Red Robin Burgers, Burtons Grill and plenty more.

 Errors Can Have Serious,

 Even Tragic Results

 But the trouble with food allergies are the exceptions.
 In a disease without scope for error, food mistakes can have devastating consequences.
-In January 2018, we learned of the findings of an inquest in Manchester, England into the death of a college student named Shahida Shahid – it was confirmed that she suffered fatal anaphylaxis to a restaurant meal.
+Such mistakes always make me think of college student Shahida Shahid.
+In January 2018, an inquest in Manchester, England confirmed that she suffered fatal anaphylaxis to a restaurant meal.
 Although a death like Shahida’s is an uncommon event, what heightens the fear factor is that the 18-year-old had communicated her needs: she had informed her server of her allergies; she had reviewed menu options with him.
 And yet she got a meal that contained a key allergen (dairy).

 The coroner’s jury criticized the lack of communication in that kitchen.
 It was truly appalling.
 The allergies were shown on Shahida’s ticket order, but were ignored.
 No one even stopped to consider that the recipe for her dish – a chicken burger – meant it would be dipped in buttermilk.